purs3lab/HandlERR/clang/tools/3c/README.md

 `3c` supports an iterative workflow for converting a C program to Checked C as follows:

 1. Run `3c`.
-It reads a set of `.c` files and the header files they transitively include (these files may be written in Checked C or, as a special case, plain C), performs a whole-program static analysis to infer as many additions or corrections to Checked C annotations as possible, and writes out the updated files.  `3c` accepts various flags to control the assumptions it makes and the types of changes it makes on a given pass.
+It reads a set of `.c` files and the header files they transitively include (these files may be written in Checked C or, as a special case, plain C), performs a whole-program static analysis to infer as many additions or corrections to Checked C annotations as possible, and writes out the updated files.  `3c` accepts various options to control the assumptions it makes and the types of changes it makes on a given pass.

 2. Review the changes made by `3c` as well as what it didn't change and any diagnostics it produced.
 Manually add annotations to help Checked C verify the safety of your existing code, edit your code to make its safety easier to verify, and/or mark parts of the code that you don't want to try to verify with Checked C (because you know they are beyond what Checked C can handle or verifying them just isn't worthwhile to you at the moment).